leticiafossato/ironhack-projects/Project 2 - Shark Attacks/README.md

 ## Goal

-- Filter the dataset to discover how many shark accidents was fatal, not fatal or unknown.</br>
+- Filter the dataset <a href="http://www.sharkattackfile.net/whystudy.htm">SharkAttackFile</a> to discover how many shark accidents was fatal, not fatal or unknown.</br>
-(Source of database = <a href="http://www.sharkattackfile.net/whystudy.htm">SharkAttackFile</a> )

 ### Motivation